 - Arc Welding: There are hints the Formor may have been behind a lot of the action in the series, unbeknownst to Harry.

-- Bioaugmentation: All of them have it in order to survive underwater, and they transform human servants and other "experiments" using the same techniques.
+- Bioaugmentation: All of them have it in order to survive underwater, and they both transform their human servants and create other "experiments" using the same techniques.

 - Evil Power Vacuum: Moved in fast after the complete destruction of the Red Court.

 - Fantastic Racism: Most of the Fomor depicted in the series think themselves far superior to mortals.

 - Fantastic Slur: Harry likes to mockingly refer to them as "frogs."

 - Fish People: An amalgam of the features and shapes of various aquatic creatures.